ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-cbor-key-edhoc-params title="EDHOC_Information Parameters" artwork-align="center"}

-* id: This parameter identifies an EDHOC session and is encoded as a byte string.
-In JSON, the "id" value is a Base64 encoded byte string.
-In CBOR, the "id" type is a byte string, and has label 0.
+* session\_id: This parameter identifies an EDHOC session and is encoded as a byte string.
+In JSON, the "session\_id" value is a Base64 encoded byte string.
+In CBOR, the "session\_id" type is a byte string, and has label 0.

 * methods: This parameter specifies a set of supported EDHOC methods (see {{Section 3.2 of I-D.ietf-lake-edhoc}}).
 If the set is composed of a single EDHOC method, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC method.
 In JSON, the "methods" value is an integer or an array of integers.
 In CBOR, the "methods" is an integer or an array of integers, and has label 1.